The Bermuda Train Company offers unique 60-minute narrative trolley tours of Hamilton and Dockyard in a clean and comfortable setting.

 The Hamilton tour

 Our Hamilton tour starts on Front Street by the main flagpole, then turns up Queen Street to pass the historical Perot Post Office and the Bermuda National Library on the left.
 Next it turns onto Church Street, heading East passing City Hall, the Most Holy Trinity Church and the Supreme Court.
 The driver provides commentary about the various sites (includes the Bermuda Post office and Fort Hamilton) before making his way down to East Broadway via King Street.
 From there he heads to the Botanical Gardens and stops outside Camden for a brief discussion.
 Here passengers will learn about our beautiful flowers, banana patches, the rubber tree and Bermuda’s own cedar and palmetto trees.
-After viewing the gardens, the driver transports the passengers back along east Broadway to the Bermuda Underwater Exploration Institute, where they will enjoy a 30 minute self guided tour.
-The driver will then return to front street, dropping passengers off at the original pickup point.
+After viewing the gardens, the driver transports the passengers back along east Broadway to Front street, dropping passengers off at the original pickup point.
 Note: We are flexible with pickup and drop off locations depending on your needs.

 The Dockyard tour